-Under the terms of the merger agreement, Quanta will issue approximately 50.3 million shares of common stock to holders of InfraSource s common stock (based on the number of outstanding shares of InfraSource on April 13, 2007 and assuming the exercise of all outstanding options to purchase shares of InfraSource common stock).
-Concurrent with the closing of the Merger, Quanta expects to repay all of InfraSource s outstanding borrowings under its credit agreement to the extent InfraSource does not have sufficient funds to pay such amount.
-The amount outstanding under InfraSource s credit agreement, as of March 31, 2007 was approximately \$50.0 million.
+Under the terms of the merger agreement, Quanta will issue approximately 51 million shares of common stock to holders of InfraSource s common stock (based on the number of outstanding shares of InfraSource on July 26, 2007 and assuming the exercise of all outstanding options to purchase shares of InfraSource common stock that are vested, as well as an updated number of options to purchase 370,219 shares of InfraSource common stock that will vest as a result of the consummation of the Merger).
+Concurrent with the closing of the Merger, Quanta expects to repay InfraSource s outstanding borrowings under its credit agreement to the extent InfraSource does not have sufficient funds to pay such amount.
+The amount outstanding under InfraSource s credit agreement as of June 30, 2007 was approximately \$60.0 million.

-The accompanying Consolidated Financial Statements do not reflect any adjustments or disclosures that may be required upon consummation of the Merger.
+The accompanying Consolidated Financial Statements do not reflect any adjustments or disclosures that may be required upon consummation of the pending Merger.